-When you're really working out in the middle of nowhere, grab that sat phone and call up Globalstar.
-The company provides satellite voice and data service to remote areas underserved by traditional phone service.
-Its network of satellites and ground stations provides service to more than 580,000 subscribers worldwide.
+When you're working in the middle of nowhere, grab that sat phone and call up Globalstar.
+The company provides satellite voice and data service to remote areas where landlines and cell towers are few, if anywhere.
+Its network of satellites and ground stations provides service to more than 688,000 subscribers worldwide.
 Customers include the US government as well as companies in the energy, maritime, and mining industries with job sites underground or out at sea.
 Half of its ground stations are operated by independent companies that buy Globalstar's services on a wholesale basis.
 It also sells a handheld GPS navigation system called SPOT for adventure travelers or anyone needing a GPS device.

-Globalstar divides its operations into three segments - duplex (two-way satellite communications); simplex (one-way satellite communications); and the SPOT line of consumer products.
-QUALCOMM, Hughes, and Ericcson are contracted to manufacture the company’s hardware, such as mobile and fixed satellite telephones and satellite data modems.
+Globalstar provides several services that require the user to use Globalstar equipment.
+The services are duplex (two-way satellite communications); simplex (one-way satellite communications); and the SPOT line of consumer products.
+QUALCOMM, Hughes, and Ericcson are contracted to manufacture the company's hardware, such as mobile and fixed satellite telephones and satellite data modems.

-North America is the company's largest market; the US accounts for almost 70% of sales and Canada, 20%.
-Other customers come from Europe and South America.
+North America is the company's largest market; the US accounts for almost 65% of sales and Canada, 21%.
+Other customers come from Europe and Central and South America.

 Globalstar has a half-dozen locations in the US.
 International offices are located in Brazil, Canada, France, Ireland, Panama, Nicaragua, Puerto Rico, and Venezuela.